jensGiehl/BgaToBggConverter/README.md

 The naming convention is `playername.mapping.` followed by the BGA username you want to map.

+:exclamation: The BGA username is case sensitiv.

 ### Default statistics
 You usually want to have the same statistical values?
-Then you can store them in the file `classpath:defaultStatisticOptions.properties`.
+Then you can provide the `statistic.default.enabled` configuration with comma separated statistic names.

-Here is an example:
+Example:
 ```
-statistic.default.enabled[0]=Score
-statistic.default.enabled[1]=Time for consideration
+ statistic.default.enabled=Score,Time for consideration
 ```

+:exclamation: The BGA username is case sensitiv.

 ### General configuration